Pacific Highway Border Crossing: Canadian side

 In 2022, protesting truck drivers seeking to end public health measures related to the COVID-19 pandemic blockaded the crossing for a few days.

 US side

 The initial border office occupied a residence.
-In 1915, the 24-hour office at the present Peace Arch site was closed and service at the Pacific Highway site extended to around 18 hours daily.
+In 1915, the 24-hour office at the present Peace Arch site was closed and service at the Pacific Highway crossing extended to around 18 hours daily.
 The US operated out of large industrial building until a brick Georgian-revival border station was built in 1931.
-The crossing remained closed at weekends.
+The crossing remained closed on Sundays due to staffing issues.

 The current facility was built in 1987.
+Following the September 11 attacks, CBP increased vehicle inspections, which caused long delays of up to six hours for freight trucks.

-In 2012, the NEXUS hours were extended, becoming 6am to 9pm.
+In 2012, the NEXUS hours were extended to operate from 6 a.m. to 9 p.m.